Most Effective Nootropics: Which Nootropics are Backed by Science?

 We mentioned that nootropics are known as “smart drugs,” but let us elaborate:

 Nootropics are substances that impact the production and regulation of neurotransmitters to alter brain function in a positive way.
 Each nootropic substance has a unique interaction with the nervous system, so they each offer their own benefits.
-For instance, some may help to upregulate dopamine to increase focus, while others help to promote GABA production to improve the stress response and reduce anxiety.

 Because everyone’s neural environment is unique, nootropics will also affect people in unique ways.
 For instance, someone who doesn’t lack dopamine may not benefit from a dopamine-enhancing nootropic in the same way as someone who does lack dopamine.